Joan Bauer (novelist)

 Joan Baehler Bauer (born July 12, 1951) is an American writer of young adult literature currently residing with her husband Evan Bauer in Brooklyn.
 Bauer was born in River Forest, Illinois.
 They are the parents of one daughter, Jean.
 Before becoming a famous author Joan spent years working for McGraw-Hill and the Chicago Tribune.
 She also did some work in advertising, marketing, and screenwriting.

 Themes

 The main characters in her books are typically teenagers who are dealing with complicated family issues, such as alcoholism, abandonment, illness, and self-esteem issues.
 These issues are lightened up with a light touch and humor.
-Bauer is well known for her enjoyable young adult fiction novels.
-They always feature bright covers with her name in mismatched colored letters.
+Bauer is well known for her enjoyable young adult fiction novels, which always feature bright covers with her name in mismatched colored letters.

 Awards

 She has received multiple awards and recognition for her work including: Delacorte Prize for First Young Adult Novel, 1992, for Squashed; Top Ten Best Books for Young Adults selection, American Library Association, 1999, for Rules of the Road; Newbery Honor Medal; Los Angeles Times Book Prize; Christopher Award; Golden Kite Award, Society of Children's Book Writers and Illustrators; Michigan Thumbs-Up!
 Award for Children's Literature; New England Booksellers Award; Literary Light Award, Boston Public Library.